 Which Personal Item Should You Bring?

-A small duffle or packable daypack is ideal for the necessities if you plan to keep your laptop in your carry on bag.
+A small, packable daypack is ideal for the necessities if you plan to keep your laptop in your carry on bag.
 If you plan to use your laptop on the plane, opt for a personal item with a specifically designed laptop sleeve, like the Setout Laptop Backpack or Outbreaker Daypack.
 Backpacks only sometimes qualify as a personal item, so make sure to check your airline’s rules before you travel.